nikist97/Python-DataStructures/README.md

 # Abstract Data Structures and Algorithms-Python

+## N.B.
+Substantial development is being done at the moment for a new release of the library, where most of the code base would be changed!

 **_The repository contains implementations for some of the most famous data structures, algorithms and applications of those algorithms_**

 ### Installation: